babynus/projeqtor/branches/V8.1/projeqtor/docs/user/Features.rst

 Moreover, updating the left work allows to recalculate the planning taking into account the actual progress on each task.

 .. index:: Planning management (Planning)

 .. rubric:: Planning

 The planning is based on all the constraints defined:

    * left work on each activity

    * availability of resources

-* rate of resource allocation to projects and assignment rate of resources to activities
+   * rate of resource allocation to projects

+   * assignment rate of resources to activities

    * planning mode for each activity (as soon as possible, fixed duration, ... )

    * dependencies between activities

    * priorities of activities and projects

 The planning is displayed as a Gantt chart.

 .. index:: Planning management (Project portfolio)

 .. rubric:: Project Portfolio

 The planning can also be viewed as a Project Portfolio, which is a Gantt planning view restricted to one line per project, plus optionally selected milestones.

 .. index:: Planning management (Global Planning)

 .. rubric:: Global Planning

 The Global Planning allows you to display many more elements on the gantt chart in addition to the usual projects, activities, and milestones.